Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Ablation Study

 \subsection{Framework Analysis}

-To evaluate the performance of different components in the framework, we conduct a framework decomposition experiment on AISHELL-1 using Deepseek v2.
-The results are summarized in Table \ref{table:framework-analysis}.
-As discussed in \cite{minExploringIntegrationLarge2024}, directly using LLMs with simple prompt for error correction often leads to a higher error rate as base result shows.
+To evaluate the effectiveness of each framework component, a component-wise ablation study was conducted on AISHELL-1 using DeepSeek-V2.
+Results are summarized in Table~\ref{table:framework-analysis}.
+Consistent with prior findings~\cite{minExploringIntegrationLarge2024}, using LLMs with simple prompting for error correction often leads to increased error rates, as reflected by the baseline results.

-To address the potential redundancy and instruction execution errors in LLM output, we first introduced a pre-detection and obtained a CER of 8.19\%.
-Subsequently, by adding the CoT subtask , the CER was further reduced to 7.05\%.
-The main role of the CoT subtask is to constrain the LLM output space and prevent it from adding or deleting words without basis.
-However, LLM still cannot correctly infer the correct answer in one go.
-With the application of iterative reasoning in the framework, the CER was reduced to 4.80\%.
-By implementing answer verification, the CER was further reduced to 4.67\%.
-The main purpose of this step is to continue to reduce the errors caused by hallucinations in LLM corrections.
+To mitigate redundancy and instruction execution errors in LLM outputs, an error pre-detection module was introduced, reducing the CER to 8.19\%.
+Incorporating CoT subtask decomposition further reduced the CER to 7.05\%, as it primarily constrains the LLM output space and prevents unwarranted word insertions or deletions.
+However, correct inference cannot always be achieved in a single pass.

+By integrating iterative reasoning into the framework, the CER was reduced to 4.89\%.
+Finally, implementing answer verification further reduced the CER to 4.69\%, effectively mitigating hallucination-induced errors in LLM corrections.